 About the Maastunnel

 Opened in 1942, the Maas Tunnel was the first sunken and rectangular tunnel constructed in the Netherlands.
-It was also the first tunnel that could accomodate cars to drive through.
+It was also the first tunnel that could accommodate cars to drive through.
 The 1373 metre tunnel connects Rotterdam North and South.

 On average per day there are up to 75,000 motor vehicles and 5000 cyclists/pedestrians using the tunnel.